 • Day Range Poultry: Every Chicken Owner's Guide to Grazing Gardens and Improving Pastures

 • Backyard Market Gardening: The Entreprenure's Guide to Selling What You Grow,

 • A Tiny Home to Call Your Own; Living Well in Just Right Houses.

 Pat's chickens are her teachers.
 She keeps an eye-candy flock of heritage chickens to continually give her insights about chicken whispering, gainfully employing poultry, gardening and researching future books.
-As valuable, is the entertainment of the flock's antics and mentoring.
-Ever discovering more about the usefulness and inner life of chickens, Pat has books in production.
+Just as valuable, is the entertainment of the flock's antics, tenderness and drama.
+Ever discovering more about the usefulness and inner life of chickens, Pat has 4 books in production.

-• The Way of the Hen: Incubating Eggs and Brooding Chicks Naturally is due out later this year.
+• The Way of the Hen: Incubating Eggs and Raising Chicks Naturally is due out later this year.

-• Chicken Whispering: Discover the Chicken You Never Knew—is scheduled for the fall of 2014.
+• Chicken Whispering: Discover the Chicken You Never Knew—is scheduled for 2015.

 Lisa earned an Associate’s in Applied Science in Horticulture Degree from J. Sargeant Reynolds, where she focused her studies on sustainable agriculture.
 She is the founder of the college’s Sustainable Agriculture Club.
 Lisa has been a Master Gardener since 2004 and completed her certification as a Permaculture Design Consultant in 2007.